 - Bullying IS a display of inhumanity in its cruelest form, because bullying employs covert emotionally abusive behaviors meant to confuse, control, undermine confidence and manipulate outcomes.

 - Bullying IS sometimes also combined with overt behaviors such as physical and/or sexual assault that can be used to control and intimidate in similar ways.

 - Bullying IS found in covert behaviors, usually stemming either from intentionality to harm or defensiveness to avoid authentic communication and/or responsibility.

 - Bullying IS a disguise of motives behind covert abusive behaviors that may be activated exclusively or intermittently between hiding and dominating.

-- Bullying or covert emotionally abusive behaviors IS acted out within the spectrum of abuse, whether in deprivation, neglect, domestic violence, sexual harassment, child physical, sexual and emotional abuse, sex trafficking, and all other forms of primary abusive experiences.
+- Bullying or covert emotionally abusive behavior IS acted out within the spectrum of abuse towards adults and children, whether in deprivation, neglect, domestic violence, sexual harassment, physical, sexual and emotional abuse, sex trafficking, and all other forms of primary abusive experiences.

 - Bullying IS pervasive, insidious, and difficult to describe, quantify, and objectively name which therefore makes it often unsuccessful in gathering support to stop.

 Clarity of this information provides victims with the defining characteristics of their bullying experience and highlights the similarities of maltreatment across all victim groups.
 This serves the purpose of helping victims, bystanders, and every kind of first responder.
 Clarity identifies the complexities and controls within bullying behavior.
 Clarity highlights the cultural blind spots, prejudices, and institutional preferential treatment that add a secondary layer of bullying and covert behaviors or, Double Abuse™.
 Clarity is the first necessary step that leads to healing and empowerment.